Logspace and compressed-word computations in nilpotent groups: Introduction

 The compressed version of the word problem is known to be polynomial-time decidable in several classes of groups, including free groups \cite{Loh04}, partially commutative groups \cite{LS07}, limit groups \cite{Mac10}, and nilpotent groups \cite{HLM12}; further, polynomial-time decidability is preserved under many important group-theoretic constructions, such as graph products (see \cite{Loh12} for a summary).
 One motivation for obtaining a polynomial-time solution to the compressed word problem in a group $G$ is that such a solution give rise to a polynomial-time solution to the (non-compressed) word problem in any finitely generated subgroup of $\mathrm{Aut}(G)$ and in semi-direct products involving $G$ \cite{Sch08}.

-Less is known about the compressed conjugacy problem, though it is poly\-no\-mial-time decidable in free groups \cite{Sch08} and more generally partially commutative groups \cite{HLM12}, these results being part of a polynomial-time solution to the word problem in the outer automorphism group of these groups.
+Less is known about the compressed conjugacy problem.
+It is poly\-no\-mial-time decidable in free groups~\cite{Sch08} and more generally partially commutative groups~\cite{HLM12}, these results being part of a polynomial-time solution to the word problem in the outer automorphism group of these groups.
+Further, the compressed conjugacy problem was recently shown to be polynomial-time decidable in hyperbolic groups~\cite{Holt-Lohrey-Schleimer:2018}.
 For the compressed membership problem, we are not aware of any previous results for interesting classes of groups.
 Even in free groups no polynomial-time algorithm is known, though recent results of Jez \cite{Jez12} on DFAs with compressed labels are closely related.
 Compressed membership in abelian groups is easily solved in polynomial time by converting the straight-line programs to $O(n)$-bit integer vectors and applying linear algebra techniques, and our proof for nilpotent groups uses a similar approach.